DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "Right!
 How I could forget about it!?"

-Kay vigorously stood up from his chair.
+Kai vigorously stood up from his chair.

 "This graveyard...
 For _this world_ existence of this thing is just weird!"